GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

 ??? note "Master Ring"

-    -Silver-rank ring that is fixed at 5* White and 0/3 Strength level.
+    - Silver-rank ring that is fixed at 5* White and 0/3 Strength level.
     - +13 to every stat aside from DEF and MDEF, which are higher.
     - If the first blessing line at +5 rolls an undesirable blessing you can use an LFAS to re-roll.
 Not recommended for the average player.
 Do not attempt to use a FAS as you will not get the additional enhancement bonus.
     - Primarily used on the team's chest opener (for the Detect and Disarm) or to boost a stat that may be seriously lagging.